Healthy Mouth = Healthier Life

 This affects the whole body, too.
 Bacteria from these inflamed oral areas can enter the bloodstream and affect major body organs.
 The liver, kidneys, heart, and lungs are most commonly affected.
 Antibiotics are used prior to and after a dental cleaning to prevent bacterial spread through the blood stream.

-pet is only 3 years old!
+But my pet is only 3 years old.
 Isn't this an "old dog/cat disease"?

 Next page: Do pets experience oral pain like people?

 Text: Copyright © Janet Tobiassen Crosby DVM.
 All rights reserved.

 Photo credit: "Open up and say Ahhhh" by sarah m scott on Flickr